pnithida/DADS5001_Quiz1_6420422004/README.md

 <img width="1105" alt="save1" src="https://user-images.githubusercontent.com/56344603/204694977-2220f9f1-fefb-4ade-aa33-4ada7cdae938.png">

-The app will READ by find all from the collections and show in the table
+The app will READ by find all from the collections and show in the table.
+The lastest data that user just press save will show in the lowest row

 <img width="1108" alt="save2" src="https://user-images.githubusercontent.com/56344603/204695071-fa888379-4838-4a71-ad63-5e9a2edd0c0c.png">